Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Redbridge and are not the council.
 About us

-The Cabinet of Redbridge Council met on Thursday, 12 March 2026, to discuss a Corporate Debt Management Strategy for 2026/27 and a new Customer Experience Strategy.
-The meeting also included a review of the council's Forward Plan and a discussion regarding grant funding for the Connect to Work programme.
+The Cabinet of Redbridge Council met on Thursday, 12 March 2026, to discuss a range of strategic and operational matters.
+Key topics scheduled for consideration included the council's Corporate Debt Management Strategy for 2026/27, a new Customer Experience Strategy, and a grant funding agreement for the Connect to Work programme.

 Corporate Debt Management Strategy 2026/27